-A practice pad is an exceptional tool for any drummer.
+A practice pad is an essential tool for any drummer.
 It allows you to perfect your rolls and rudiments quietly, consistently, and when you’re on the move.

-For example, your drum kit fills will instantly improve after you practice your single or double stroke rolls consistently on one of these.
+Your drumming can improve after just a few weeks of practicing on one of these bad boys.
+Your drum kit fills will quickly improve after you practice your single or double stroke rolls consistently on one of these.

 I’ve given this drum practice pad a right beating.
 Including a large number of heavy hits!

 That’s an large amount of value for the low price tag.
 This comes in two versions.
 The 12-inch model and the 6 inch one.
 If this is your first practice pad, I would recommend the smaller model.

 However, the 12 inch is a great option if a bit of extra weight and space is not a problem for you.
 You also get a lot more space to play with for your drum strokes.

 Editor’s Choice – For general use, this is our pick of the best drum practice pad.

 This pad is double-sided.
 One side is made of a gum material, which gives solid rebound.
 This is great for practicing snare and cymbal strokes.

 The other side is made from more of a rubber material.
 This is useful for putting your muscles to work.
 This is useful for practicing on deeper tuned drum heads that don’t give a lot of rebound.